 In How to Cope With Anxiety After a Breakup, Iyanla Vanzant says, “When you hit a wall, you must not claw at it.
 Back up.
 Take a look around.
 Let go of your needs and desires, and surrender.”

-Give yourself a makeover
+9. Give yourself a life makeover

 Source of the research on coping with traumatic life events: Psychological Processes Mediate the Impact of Familial Risk, Social Circumstances and Life Events on Mental Health on PLOS.org.
-My breakup advice for women over 40 is a simplified version of that very scientific, impressive research study.